Ben Watson (politician): 2020

 In the November 3rd, 2020 election, Ben Watson ran for re-election to the Georgia State Senate to represent District 1 as a Republican incumbent.
 He initially ran against a Democratic challenger, Kerri McGinty, who withdrew from the race on September 30, 2020.
-Watson will carry out an additional term in his current seat for 2 more years.
+Watson thus won an additional two-year term unopposed.

 2018

 Ben Watson defeated Democratic challenger Sandra Workman in the general election for Georgia State Senate District 1 on November 6, 2018.
 Watson received 61% of the total votes cast.
-Ben was not challenged in the Republican Primary.
+Watson was not challenged in the Republican Primary.

 2014 - 2016

 Ben Watson ran unopposed in the Georgia State Senate District 1 general elections in 2014 and 2016.

 Georgia House of Representatives

 2010

-The Georgia State House of Representatives District 163 was left vacant by Representative Burke Day (R) in 2010.
-Ben Watson, Joe Welch and Gary Wisenbaker competed in the Republican primary on July 20 for the Republican nomination in a majority Republican district.
-Watson managed to avoid the almost certain runoff which would have been required by Georgia State Law if none of the three candidates reached 50.01% of the vote.
-Watson garnered 64.5% of the vote to Welches's 18.7% and Wisenbaker's 16.9%.
+In 2010, Representative Burke Day (R) did not seek reelection to District 163 in the Georgia State House of Representatives.
+Ben Watson, Joe Welch and Gary Wisenbaker competed in the Republican primary on July 20 for the heavily Republican seat.
+Watson won the primary with 64.5% of the vote to Welch's 18.7% and Wisenbaker's 16.9%.
 In the November 2 General Election, Watson defeated Jeremy Scheinbart (D) with 80.2% of the vote.